mohamedshemees/mohamedshemees/README.md

 <h3> 💻 &nbsp;About Me </h3>

-I'm a passionate software developer with a keen interest in Android development, data science, and AI.
+I'm a passionate software developer with a keen interest in Android development.
 I love learning new technologies and applying them to solve real-world problems.
 I'm actively seeking internships and junior positions in software development.

 - 💻 B.Sc. in Computer Science
 - 🌱 Continuously Learning All about Android development .